A Rasmussen invariant for links in $\mathbb{RP}^3$: Lee generators and Lee homology

 Unlike in $S^3$, here the differential on (tensor products of) such elements still requires some care based upon the local orientations of the circles near the saddle.
 If the saddle is a 1-1 bifurcation, then the differential is zero and no further analysis is needed.
 Otherwise, we present the following tables for $2\rightarrow 1$ bifurcations (multiplication $m$) and $1\rightarrow 2$ bifurcations (comultiplication $\Delta$) which utilize the notation $C$ and $I$ for consistently and inconsistently oriented circles near the saddle (see Rule (C) in Section \ref{sec:Defining deformed cx and Lee cx}).

 We list only four of the eight possible rows because the other four rows can be determined by the global involution which interchanges the meaning of ``consistent" with ``inconsistent".
-By counting the total number of circles which can be labelled $X$ in both domain and co-domain, one can check that, for the multiplication $m$, this involution is in fact the identity (and thus e.g. the row for $I\otimes I \rightarrow I$ is precisely the same as for $C\otimes C \rightarrow C$), whereas for the comultiplication $\Delta$, this involution is multiplication by $-1$ (and thus e.g. the row for $I \rightarrow I\otimes I$ is the same as for $C \rightarrow C\otimes C$ but with all entries negated).
+Just as in the proof of Lemma \ref{lem:change local ori gives chain iso}, by counting the total number of circles which can be labeled $X$ in both domain and co-domain, one can check that, for the multiplication $m$, this involution is in fact the identity (and thus e.g. the row for $I\otimes I \rightarrow I$ is precisely the same as for $C\otimes C \rightarrow C$), whereas for the comultiplication $\Delta$, this involution is multiplication by $-1$ (and thus e.g. the row for $I \rightarrow I\otimes I$ is the same as for $C \rightarrow C\otimes C$ but with all entries negated).

 This table also continues to hold if there is an essential circle involved, with $\oa$ and $\ob$ replacing $a$ and $b$ for that circle in both domain and codomain.

 From this diagonalization it is clear that an adjoint differential $\del_L^*$ can be defined by swapping the role of $m$ and $\Delta$ (and including a factor of $\pm 2$ as necessary).